Studentenverbindung: Mensur

-To laymen, the most well-known tradition of Studentenverbindungen is the Mensur, a special form of very strictly regulated, fixed-stance fencing ritual.
-The Mensur is practised with sharp blades, and although the eyes are protected, it allows for cosmetic facial wounds, which often result in a scar which is called Schmiss.
-The scars are a point of pride that demonstrate the member's "readiness to fight".
+To lay people, the best-known tradition of Studentenverbindungen is the Mensur, a special form of strictly regulated, fixed-stance ritual fencing.
+The Mensur is practiced with sharp blades; although a member's eyes are protected, the tradition allows for cosmetic facial wounds, which often result in a scar called a Schmiss.
+Such a scar is regarded as a point of pride that demonstrates the member's "readiness to fight".

-"The object and purpose of the Corps was and still is solely the education of students to become a strong, free, and cosmopolitan personality who is not held back by religious, racist, national, scientific, or philosophical limitations of the mind.
+The object and purpose of the Corps was and still is solely the education of students to become a strong, free, and cosmopolitan personality who is not held back by religious, racist, national, scientific, or philosophical limitations of the mind.
 Three primary institutions within the fraternity aid with achieving this aim; including the Corpsconvent [regular council meetings of the Corps Brothers], the Kneipe [celebratory get-together of Corps Brothers with speeches, beer and songs], and today's Bestimmungsmensur [the event of academic fencing with sharp blades for the first or one of the first times], where the ones to fence are chosen based on placing two equal opponents in front of each other. [...]
-This experience, and the intertwined need to overcome one's fear, dedicated to the union of his Corps, and the connected strengthening of the sense of community aids the personal growth just as does taking a hit without losing one's stand and accepting the assessment of the Mensur by the own Corps Brothers."
+This experience, and the intertwined need to overcome one's fear, dedicated to the union of his Corps, and the connected strengthening of the sense of community aids the personal growth just as does taking a hit without losing one's stand and accepting the assessment of the Mensur by the own Corps Brothers.